Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her

 Many old homes have long, dark hallways with high ceilings.
 Eliminate the tunnel effect by installing a series of identical pendants down the length of the hallway.
 The look is both classic and fresh.
 Choose restored antique or reproduction fixtures that suit the age and architecture of your historic home.
 To maintain proper scale the distance between the floor and the bottom of the pendants should be at least eight feet.

 Kitchen pendants are both practical and stylish.
-There are a variety of designs, shapes, and colors that will work with almost any kitchen.
-That makes it extremely easy to choose the best and most attractive lighting for the cook's galley.
+There are a variety of designs, shapes, and colors that will work with almost any kitchen, which makes it extremely easy to choose the best and most attractive lighting for the cook's galley.

 Pendants add a unique touch, incorporate trends and character to your kitchen.
 A pair of crystal orb pendants look striking hung just the right height above a combination island and breakfast bar.
 Their organic shape, texture, shimmer and traditional look works well in a contemporary kitchen.
 The lighting contrasts beautifully with white cabinets, quartz countertops, and light wood flooring.

 A foyer or entry is a transitional area that creates a warm welcome to your home.
 Proper lighting will set a comfortable tone as you greet your guests or unwinding after a long day at work.
 Instead of using a boring flush mount fixture, you have the opportunity to install beautiful pendant lighting that works with your home's architecture.

 Open entryways can handle a large, single pendant light suspended from the ceiling of a two-story entryway.
 Another option is a fixture with a cluster of small pendants grouped together and suspended at different lengths to create a striking, contemporary look.
 If you aren't sure how to choose the right pendant contact an interior lighting specialist to help design your foyer.

 Types of Pendant Styles